 No matter what kind of water filter you have, if it uses filter cartridges and/or a membrane it will need to be replaced on a regular basis.
 The water filter cartridges in an APEX filter system are responsible for removing impurities in your water supply.
 Its where all the filtration processes take place.

-Why Do I Need to Replace the RO Filter Cartridges?
+Why Do I Need to Replace the RO Filters Cartridges?

-Depending on the type of RO filter cartridge, it will become used up, clogged or ineffective over time.
+Depending on the type of RO filters cartridge, it will become used up, clogged or ineffective over time.
 If you don’t change the cartridges a lot can go wrong!

 Sediment pre-filters are designed to capture tiny suspended particles that would otherwise clog your faucet aerator, refrigerator, ice maker, dish washer, washing machine or get into your drinking water.
 Nobody wants to drink sand, grit or